Protocentral/protocentral_healthypi_v4/docs/setting up complete kit.md

 #### Step 1 : Install and Update the OS

-**->** Install the [Raspbian Buster with desktop and recommended software](https://www.raspberrypi.org/downloads/raspbian/) OS in Raspberry Pi.The image file can be downloaded from the [Raspberry Pi’s official website.](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+Install [Raspbian Buster with desktop and recommended software](https://www.raspberrypi.org/downloads/raspbian/) from the Raspberry Pi site.The image file can be downloaded from the [Raspberry Pi’s official website.](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 #### Step 2 : Launching the HealthyPi application

-**->** Open up the terminal window (Menu -> Accessories -> Terminal) on Raspbian running on your Raspberry Pi:
+Open up a new terminal window (Menu -> Accessories -> Terminal) on Raspbian running on your Raspberry Pi:

 In the terminal window, type the following commands.